brucou/xstate-interpreter/README.md

 testing purposes.
 This will allow to enjoy the benefits of automated testing without breaking glasses.
 - and React aside, we were able to integrate the interpreter with `cyclejs` with no major effort!
  Integration with `Angular2` is in progress but seems to be going the same painless way.
+After all, the interpreter is just a function!

 # Example